Reports: Customizing a Pivot Table

 When you select Sort Descending -> By Product, Sales values in Central region corresponding to Product column will be sorted in descending order as shown below.

-Sorting Pivot Table columns by its corresponding summary values: This option allows you to sort Pivot Table columns based on summary values corresponding to pivot column values.
+Sorting Pivot Table columns by their corresponding summary values: This option allows you to sort Pivot Table columns based on summary values corresponding to pivot column values.

 To sort a pivot table based on its summary values:

 - Right-click the summary column's header.

 - In the pop-up menu, select the required sort order and then select the column based on which you want to sort summary values as shown below.